 As mentioned above, stress is one of the reasons for water retention.
 Dealing with stress in the perimenopause and menopause stages is tough indeed.
 Here are some tips for you to manage stress.

 - Maintaining a regular exercise regime in menopause is a mandate to remain healthy.
-When you engage yourself in rigorous exercise, it triggers the release of endorphins, the feel-good hormone which helps release stress and boosts your mood.
+Engaging yourself in rigorous exercise triggers the release of endorphins, the feel-good hormone that helps release stress and boosts your mood.

 - If you find it difficult to manage your stress levels, then a therapeutic massage once or twice a week may help.
 It will not just help to keep your anxiety levels in check but will even release joint and muscle tension and help to minimize fluid retention.